eventidesun/Check-Prime/README.md

    we would mark i + j + 2ij as false.

 5. Finally the numbers i that remain true would give primes as 2i + 1.

+These steps are shown through the code presented in FindPrimesSundaram.java.